 J.V.
-Lentell, a director of Rent-A-Center, serves as Vice Chairman of the Board of Directors of Intrust Bank, N.A., one of Rent-A-Center's lenders.
-Intrust Bank, N.A. was an \$18.0 million participant in Rent-A-Center's prior credit facility and is a \$20.0 million participant in the senior credit facilities.
-The prior credit facility was replaced by the senior credit facilities.
-In addition, Intrust Bank, N.A. serves as trustee of Rent-A-Center's 401(k) plan.
+Lentell, a director of Renters Choice, serves as Vice Chairman of the Board of Directors of Intrust Bank, N.A., one of Renters Choice's lenders.
+Intrust Bank, N.A. was an \$18.0 million participant in Renters Choice's prior credit facility and is a \$20.0 million participant in the Senior Credit Facilities.
+The prior credit facility was replaced by the Senior Credit Facilities.
+In addition, Intrust Bank, N.A. serves as trustee of Renters Choice's 401(k) plan.

-Mitchell E. Fadel, President of ColorTyme, owns approximately 13.5% of each of Portland II RAC, Inc. and Wilson Enterprises of Maine, Inc., both of which are franchisees of Rent-A-Center.
+Mitchell E. Fadel, President of ColorTyme, owns approximately 13.5% of each of Portland II RAC, Inc. ("Portland") and Wilson Enterprises of Maine, Inc. ("Wilson"), both of which are franchisees of Rent-A-Center.
 As of October 13, 1998, Portland and Wilson collectively were indebted to Rent-A-Center for approximately \$31,000.

-On August 5, 1998, affiliates of Apollo Management IV, L.P. purchased \$250 million of Rent-A-Center's preferred stock.
-Pursuant to the stock purchase agreement Rent-A-Center entered into with affiliates of Apollo Management IV, L.P., the affiliates of Apollo Management IV, L.P. are entitled to designate two individuals on Rent-A-Center's Board.
+On August 5, 1998, Apollo purchased \$250 million of Renters Choice's Preferred Stock.
+Pursuant to the Stock Purchase Agreement Renters Choice entered into with Apollo, Apollo is entitled to designate two individuals on Renters Choice's Board.
 Messrs.
-Berg and Copses currently serve as such designees on Rent-A-Center's Board.
+Berg and Copses currently serve as Apollo's designees on Renters Choice's Board.